We are proud of our Alums!

-Sonia Vasdev is Research Assistant Professor in the Department of Surgery, Division of Orthopaedics at the Southern Illinois University School of Medicine in Springfield, Illinois.
+Sonia Vasdev, a 2012 graduate is Research Assistant Professor in the Department of Surgery, Division of Orthopaedics at the Southern Illinois University School of Medicine in Springfield, Illinois.
 This position involves the administration of clinical research activities as well as teaching, training and orientation of clinical research staff, residents and faculty.
 She will also be responsible for writing and monitoring research grants, as well as presenting research findings at national meetings.
 Congratulations, Sonia!

 MPH/MPA Graduate Shane Stephens

-Shane Stephens is the Assistant Director of Wellness Programming and Assessment for East Carolina University-Campus Recreation in Greenville, North Carolina.
+Shane Stephens earned her MPH degree in the fall of 2012.
+She is now the Assistant Director of Wellness Programming and Assessment for East Carolina University-Campus Recreation in Greenville, North Carolina.
 Some of her job duties include leading the development, implementation and evaluation of all health education programs; recruiting, training and supervising undergraduate students hired as campus wellness leaders; and representing the ECU campus community on local and regional health related organizations.
 Congratulations, Shane!